benjaminirving/python-debian-packaging-example/README.md

 [dh-virtualenv instructions](http://dh-virtualenv.readthedocs.org/en/0.9/tutorial.html#step-1-install-dh-virtualenv)

-Create an example debian package of the GUI
+Build the example debian package of the GUI
 -------------------------------------------
 In the folder containing the source